-E. Stephen Burnett explores biblical truth and fantastic stories as publisher of Lorehaven Magazine and writer at Speculative Faith.
+Stephen Burnett explores biblical truth and fantastic stories as publisher of Lorehaven Magazine and cohost of the Fantastical Truth podcast.
 He has also written for Christianity Today and Christ and Pop Culture.
 E. Stephen Burnett authored The Pop Culture Parent.
 He and his wife, Lacy, live in the Austin, Texas area, and serve as church members and foster parents.

 Jared Moore serves in pastoral ministry.
 He has a PhD in systematic theology from Southern Baptist Theological Seminary and cohosts The Pop Culture Coram Deo Podcast.
 Jared also served as second vice president of the Southern Baptist Convention.
 He authored The Pop Culture Parent.
 He and his wife, Amber, and their four children enjoy popular culture together.